dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 would be nice to just lift off the front end.

 running their docker image would be the easiest ? possibly then just intercept the postgres calls ?  or insert a frontend of our own ?

+we could use their api as the way to do agentic chat calls from our backend.
+So our backend is really about agents.